 Purpose of Policy/Document Heart of Worcestershire College fully recognises its responsibilities in safeguarding learners.
 This policy is relevant to all students and staff employed by the College and all agencies and visitors that have access to learners through the college.
-This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004; The Children and Families Act 2014, S175 of the Education Act 2020; and in line with government publications the Teachers' Standards 2012, 'Working Together to Safeguard Children' 2018 and DfE's statutory guidance 'Keeping Children Safe in Education' September 2022 Target Audience (staff/students/ visitors/contractors) Staff / Students / Visitors / Contractors Particular Legal Requirements/Issues outside of EDD The college has a duty of care to all of its learners, but particular responsibilities to those under 18 years, and those who are vulnerable adults.
+This policy has been developed in accordance with the principles established by the Children Acts 1989 and 2004; The Children and Families Act 2014, S175 of the Education Act 2020; and in line with government publications the Teachers' Standards 2012, 'Working Together to Safeguard Children' 2023 and DfE's statutory guidance 'Keeping Children Safe in Education' September 2024' Target Audience (staff/students/ visitors/contractors) Staff / Students / Visitors / Contractors Particular Legal Requirements/Issues outside of EDD The college has a duty of care to all of its learners, but particular responsibilities to those under 18 years, and those who are vulnerable adults.
 There are five main elements to the policy: Raising awareness of safeguarding issues and equipping young people and vulnerable adults with the skills needed to keep them safe.
-Developing and implementing procedures for identifying and reporting safeguarding cases; Supporting young people and vulnerable adults who have been identified as in need of early help or at risk of harm and those presenting with safeguarding concerns.
+Developing and implementing procedures for identifying and reporting safeguarding cases.
+Supporting young people and vulnerable adults who have been identified as in need of early help or at risk of harm and those presenting with safeguarding concerns.
 Establishing a safe environment in which young people and vulnerable adults can learn and develop.
 Ensuring Heart of Worcestershire College practices safer recruitment in checking the suitability of staff to work with young people and vulnerable adults.
 INTERPRETATION 'Young Person' refers to someone who is over the school leaving age of 16 years and under 18 years.
-This Policy does leaving age of 16 years and under 18 years.
 This Policy does not apply to 14 - 16-year-old learners who fall under the jurisdiction of the school which they attend and the local authority policies relating to that age group.

-'Vulnerable Adult' refers to a person who is aged 18 years and over, who is or may be, unable to take care of him or herself, or take steps to protect him or herself from significant harm or exploitation.
+'Vulnerable Adult' refers to a person who is aged 18 years and over, who is or may be, unable to take care of themselves, or take steps to protect themselves from significant harm or exploitation.